zehaog2/Market_Analyis/README.md

 - Minor Optimizations
 - checking file structure
 - integrating custom database to stream queries
+- I might consider keeping a monthly portfolio update, to help prove if these codes are helpful or not.

 ## Suggested usage
 -Not developed for day traders, option trading.
 Focused on growth stocks.
 Can always replace anchor "SPY" with your favorite ETF.
 Complement short to mid term investment strategies, narrow down queries & help risk management.